 - Stefan–Boltzmann law.
 This law gives the radiant intensity.

-All bodies above absolute zero temperature radiate some heat.
-The sun and earth both radiate heat toward each other.
+All bodies above absolute zero temperature radiate some heat, and the sun and earth both radiate heat toward each other.
 This seems to violate the Second Law of Thermodynamics, which states that heat cannot spontaneously flow from cold system to hot system without external work being performed on the system.
-The paradox is resolved by the fact that each body must be in direct line of sight of the other to receive radiation from it.
+The paradox is resolved because each body must be in direct sight of the other to receive radiation from it.
 Therefore, whenever the cool body is radiating heat to the hot body, the hot body must also be radiating heat to the cool body.
-Moreover, the hot body will radiate more energy than cold body.
-The case of different emissivities is solved by the Kirchhoff’s Law of thermal radiation, which states that object with low emissivity have also low absorptivity.
-As a result, heat cannot spontaneously flow from cold system to hot system and the second law is still satisfied.
+Moreover, the hot body will radiate more energy than the cold body.
+The case of different emissivities is solved by Kirchhoff’s Law of thermal radiation, which states that objects with low emissivity also have low absorptivity.
+As a result, heat cannot spontaneously flow from cold system to hot system, and the second law is still satisfied.